|January 20 through December 31, 2007

-Elko, NV – Starting July 20th, the Western Folklife Center’s Wiegand Gallery will present Something That a Cowboy Knows, a photographic essay by L.L.
+The Western Folklife Center's Wiegand Gallery presents Something That a Cowboy Knows, a photographic essay by L.L.
 Griffin, a Denver-area artist and photographer.
-Through her photographs she provides insight into the character and spirit of cowboy poets, singers and storytellers of the American West.
-The photographs will be accompanied by a “virtual jukebox” featuring cowboy songs, stories and poems from the Western Folklife Center archives.
-L.L.
-Griffin’s book of the same name will be featured in the Western Folklife Center Gift Shop.
-This book includes photographs, poems and a foreword by Teresa Jordan.
+Through her photographs L.L.
+Griffin provides insight into the character and spirit of cowboy poets, singers and storytellers of the American West.
+The photographs are accompanied by a “virtual jukebox” and we invite you to pause for a moment and listen to cowboy songs, stories and poems from the Western Folklife Center archives.